microsoft/PowerToys/README.md

 ### Awake

 - Added telemetry.
-- Don't allow exiting awake from the tray icon when starting from the runner.
+- Removed exiting Awake from the tray icon when starting from the runner.
+Utilities started from the runner should be disabled in the Settings to avoid discrepancies.

 ### Color Picker